z1digitalstudio/developers-handbook/guide-start-new-project/01-first-steps.md

 Create a local directory that will contain the project files and folders.
 At Z1, web project are using called in the format [Project Name]-web. (e.g.: renew-web).

 ###### [Step [002](#step-new002)] Init version control
-Open the terminal and access the recently created directory.
-Running the following command will convert the existing, un-versioned project to a Git repository.
-You can find more information [here](https://www.atlassian.com/git/tutorials/setting-up-a-repository/git-init).
+Open the terminal to access the project directory.
+Running the following command will convert the existing, un-versioned folder into a Git repository.

    ````bash
    git init
    ````

+You can find more information [here](https://www.atlassian.com/git/tutorials/setting-up-a-repository/git-init).

 Create a `.gitignore` file for the project.
 You can use a [generator](https://www.toptal.com/developers/gitignore) and customize it manually.
 If you are not sure what should be ignored and what shouldn't, don't be scared to ask anyone on the team.